olimorris/onedarkpro.nvim/README.md

 ```lua
 theme = 'onedark', -- [onedark/onelight]
 ```
+If you don't specify any value for `theme`, then the current value of `vim.o.background` will be used to set the theme.

 ### Configuring styles
 Styles can be set by specifying the highlight group from the [theme.lua](https://github.com/olimorris/onedarkpro.nvim/blob/master/lua/onedarkpro/theme.lua) file alongside your desired styles: